TheShrD/TheShrD/README.md

 - ⚡ Fun fact: ...
 -->

 I am currently working on full stack developer course from almabetter its based on IIT Branch.
-Looking for gain some insinghts
+Looking for gain some insinghts from you